 All users that register via email will need to confirm their emails via an email confirmation link that is sent to them before they set their password.

-Note: To ensure your employees receive the email confirmation from the SocialChorus platform, please work with your IT department to whitelist the SocialChorus email domain and IP address within your company email system.
+Note: To ensure your employees receive the email confirmation from the Firstup platform, please work with your IT department to allowlist the Firstup email domain and IP address within your company email system.
 If the email confirmation is caught in a spam filter, your users will not be able to complete registration.

 Known Email Domains allows you to specify that users with the listed email domains can register for your program.
 Other Email Domains allows you to permit users with any other email domain to register.